infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

     └── withUnicorns.tsx        # mandatory
 ```

+Let's start with mandatory files.

 ### `index.ts`

-Let's start with mandatory files. `index.ts` expose all the exported fields that
+`index.ts` exposes all the exported fields that we want to make publicly
-we want to make publicly accessible, for example
+accessible, for example

 ```ts
 // index.ts